SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 ## Usage
 **TL;DR**: Selenium Manager is used by the Selenium bindings when the drivers (chromedriver, geckodriver, etc.) are unavailable.

-Driver management through Selenium Manager is currently *opt-in* for the Selenium bindings.
+Driver management through Selenium Manager is *opt-in* for the Selenium bindings.
 Thus, users can continue managing their drivers manually (putting the driver in the `PATH` or using system properties) or rely on a third-party *driver manager* to do it automatically.
 Selenium Manager only operates as a fallback: if no driver is provided, Selenium Manager will come to the rescue.

 Selenium Manager is a CLI (command line interface) tool implemented in Rust to allow cross-platform execution and compiled for Windows, Linux, and macOS.
 The Selenium Manager binaries are shipped with each Selenium release.
-This way, each Selenium binding language invokes the correct Selenium Manager executable to carry out the automated driver and browser management explained in the following sections.
+This way, each Selenium binding language invokes Selenium Manager to carry out the automated driver and browser management explained in the following sections.

 ## Automated driver management
 **TL;DR**: Selenium Manager **automatically discovers, downloads, and caches the drivers** required by Selenium when these drivers are unavailable.